 What Is a Multi-Class Trademark Registration?

-In trademark law, goods and services are organised into distinct categories — or classes — each covering a specific type of product or service.
+In trademark law, goods and services are organised into distinct classes, each covering a specific type of product or service.
 A single-class application protects a brand within one category only.
 A multi-class application, by contrast, allows a business to register its trademark across several categories through a single filing.
+While the fees applicable to each separate category differ, filing a single application that covers multiple classes is both legally permitted and, in many cases, the more practical choice for businesses with a broad service or product offering.
+When a multi-class application is submitted, the applicant enters their information, along with the trademark details and correspondent information, only once, covering all selected classes within that single filing.

 When Should a Business Consider Multi-Class Registration?